Mouthguards are coverings worn over teeth to protect teeth from grinding and clenching or can be worn to prevent tooth damage while playing sports.

 Gum recession is not something you want to ignore.
 If you think your gums are receding, make an appointment with our dentist at Thousand Oaks Smile Design today.
 There are treatments that can repair the gum and prevent further damage.

 Teeth grinding or clenching, also known as bruxism, is pretty common and can be painful and destructive to teeth.

 Most cases of bruxism can easily be treated by wearing a night guard while you sleep.
 Night guards are also known as dental guards, mouth guards, nocturnal bite plates, or bite splints.
 They work by putting a barrier between your teeth.
-When you clench your jaw, the night guard helps to lighten the tension and give cushion to the muscles in the jaw.
+When you clench your jaw, the night guard helps to lighten the tension and gives a cushion to the muscles in the jaw.
 This cushioning not only helps to prevent face and jaw pain, but also protects the enamel of your teeth.

-Night guards are used to prevent teeth grinding and clenching while you sleep.
+Night guards are used to prevent teeth from grinding and clenching while you sleep.
 If you frequently wake up with a sore jaw, dull headache or toothache ask our dentists if a night guard will help you.

 If left untreated teeth grinding can:

 wear down enamel